Where is the 2017 Super Bowl: Location, date, kickoff time for Patriots vs. Falcons

 Here's all the details you need to know to get you ready for Super Bowl LI

-With Sunday's conference championship games in the books, we now know the Patriots and Falcons will square off in Super Bowl LI.
+With the NFL's conference championship games in the books, we now know the Patriots and Falcons will square off in Super Bowl LI.

 Have questions about the details of this year's NFL championship game?
 You're in luck, because we have answers.